How

 A

-grading an assignment.
-It is best to give the rubrics to the
+an assignment.
+It is best to give the rubrics to the students before

 If

-you can write a criteria for each type.
-For instance, I use
+can write a criteria for each type.
+For instance, I use about 12-

-about 12- 15 assignment types all year: posters, book work,
+15 assignment types all year: posters, book work, reports, videos,

 After

-what is expected on each assignment, what I value and look for
+is expected on each assignment, what I value and look for and grading

-and grading no longer is a surprise.
-Here are some of the rubrics
+no longer is a surprise.
+Here are some of the rubrics my students

 Grading